jonhoo/thesis/000-proposal.md

 #### Partial Eligibility

 Partial state only makes sense if populating a particular subset of the state of an operator is cheaper than populating its entire state.
+And it comes with costs of its own.
+Partial state must track tombstones for empty, non-missing state, and issuing and responding to upqueries is slower than regular "forward" dataflow processing.

 As a trivial example consider an aggregation that counts the total number of books in a database.
 If the application performs a lookup in this aggregation's state, that lookup has no parameters.
 As a result, if the state was partial, and missing, the system's only option is to query for **all** the books, count them, and then store that count.
 At that point, the state is fully materialized.
 Partial state did not buy us much here beyond laziness, since the state is only ever empty or full.
-In a case like this, it may even be faster for the system to eagerly materialize the aggregation's state to avoid the overhead associated with an asynchronous upquery.
+In a case like this, it may be faster for the system to eagerly materialize the aggregation's state to avoid the latency and storage overheads that partial state introduces.

 Partial state is useful when the system can perform "narrower" upqueries.
 That is, upqueries that do not query the entire state of ancestors.
 As